 |EDH 6369||Capstone Seminar in Student Affairs||3|

-|EDH 6405||Legal Issues in Higher Education||3|
+|EDH 6405||Law and Policy in Higher Education||3|

-|EDH 6505||Budgeting, Finance, and Governance in Higher Education||3|
+|EDH 6505||Budgeting & Financial Management in Higher Education||3|

-|EDH 6634||Introduction to College Student Personnel||3|
+|EDH 6634||Introduction to College Student Affairs||3|

-|EDH 6948||Internship in Higher Education||6|
+|EDH 6948||Internship in Higher Education (taken for two semesters)||6|